 Global Health Case Competition

-The annual case competition is organized by the VIGH Student Advisory Council and is designed to engage students in real-world global health challenges by introducing them to diverse factors that impact decision-making.
+The Vanderbilt Global Health Case Competition (GHCC) is an annual competition that is organized by the VIGH Student Advisory Council; see 2021-2022's organizing committee here.
+It is designed to engage students in real-world global health challenges by introducing them to diverse factors that impact decision-making.

 The goal of the case competition is to foster critical analysis and thoughtful action.
 Undergraduate, graduate, and professional students from across the university participate in multidisciplinary, multi-school teams to tackle a real-life global health case, working together to develop an innovative solution.